Kalligos271/Warrior-Rework/Neo Ultimate Rework.md

 > This is not an attempt to power creep the class.
 It’s a passion-driven proposal grounded in playability and fantasy.

+Ιf you’re interested in the philosophy behind Armor Penetration and Warrior durability in PvP, I wrote a personal design insight here https://pastebin.com/8YapXFZ8